dmentipl/dotfiles/README.md

 The main aim is to have the following installed and configured:

-> bash, code, fish, fzf, git, neovim, starship, tmux, vim, zsh
+> bash, code, fish, fzf, git, neovim, starship, tmux, vim, xonsh, zsh

 See below for further details about these applications.